Peugeot 508 hatchback review

 The latest 508 has more visual appeal than its rather forgettable predecessor.
 It's a confident-looking machine at a time when car-park prestige is all-important – and has a massive bearing on the residual-value figures that control Personal Contract Purchase (PCP) deals and are so crucial to fleet operators.

-An even sportier model is now on sale, acting as a halo model at the top of the 508 range.
-Called the Peugeot Sport Engineered (PSE), the car has a powerful plug-in hybrid engine and racy touches to match its performance.
-There are winglets on the bumpers, deeper air intakes and lots of acid green flashes to distinguish it from the rest of the range.
+A sportier model is now on sale, acting as a halo model at the top of the 508 range.
+Called the Peugeot Sport Engineered (PSE), it has a 350bhp plug-in hybrid drivetrain and racy touches to match its performance.
+There are winglets on the bumpers, deep air intakes and lots of acid green flashes to distinguish it from the rest of the range.

 The interior is no less bold in style.
 We've become used to cutting-edge cockpit design in Peugeot's SUV range and the 508 offers a similar look and feel.
 The dashboard has been styled to accommodate a driving position that's more low-slung and laid back than the one in the Peugeot 5008 SUV, but shares that car's small steering wheel, which is intended to be looked over instead of through when you’re glancing at the instruments.
 It makes it easy to see Peugeot's I-Cockpit electronic display, which is standard across the range and can be configured to display an array of information.
 Combine this with the row of piano-key buttons for minor controls and the 508 has a real hi-tech ambience.

-The 508 is now available as two different plug-in hybrid models, now that the PSE has joined the range.
-The regular PHEV has a 1.6-litre turbocharged petrol engine with 178bhp, along with a 108bhp electric motor.
-Combined, they can produce up to 222bhp and enable an electric range of up to 39 miles but the additional motor and battery pack also makes it quite a bit heavier.
+The 508 is now available with the choice of two plug-in hybrid versions.
+Aside from the high-performance 350bhp PSE model, the regular PHEV has a 1.6-litre turbocharged petrol engine with 178bhp, along with a 108bhp electric motor.
+Combined, they can produce up to 222bhp and enable an electric range of up to 39 miles.
+It’s an impressive amount of power, but the additional motor and battery pack also makes the PHEV quite a bit heavier.
 The hybrid model is the most affordable version to run for company-car drivers, with just 29g/km of CO2 emissions bringing savings in some key areas.
-However, costing around £36,000 in Allure trim, it is a pricey car to buy privately.
+However, costing almost £38,000 in Allure Premium trim, it is a pricey car to buy privately.

-Diesel buyers can look forward to fuel economy of up to 62mpg but it may only appeal to high-mileage drivers as it’s £2,000 more than the similarly powerful petrol engine.
-The diesel emits a claimed 120g/km of CO2, for a reasonable Benefit-in-Kind (BiK) tax for company-car users.
-There was a more powerful BlueHDi 180 diesel engine but this is no longer available following the decline in diesel sales.
+Diesel buyers can look forward to fuel economy of up to 62mpg, but this engine will only appeal to high-mileage drivers, as it’s around £2,000 more than the similarly powerful petrol engine.
+The diesel emits a claimed 121g/km of CO2, for a reasonable Benefit-in-Kind (BiK) tax for company-car users.
+There was a more powerful BlueHDi 180 diesel engine but this is no longer available following a simplification of the line-up.

-The PureTech 180 petrol will appeal more strongly to enthusiastic drivers, thanks to a 0-62mph time of 7.9 seconds, while the 225 version brings the sprint time down to a little over seven.
-Even better news is that the latest 508 has the handling to exploit that power, too.
-It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Vauxhall Insignia.
+It’s a shame the most powerful petrol and diesel versions are no longer available, as the latest 508 has the handling to exploit the added power.
+It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Skoda Superb.

-We can't vouch for the 508's reliability until it features in our annual Driver Power owner satisfaction survey.
-Peugeot was the best-performing French brand in our 2020 survey, with an eighth place finish out of 30 brands.
+We can't vouch for the 508's reliability as it hasn't featured in our annual Driver Power owner satisfaction survey.
+Peugeot was the best-performing French brand in our 2022 survey, though, coming in eighth place out of 29 brands overall.

-On balance, though, the Peugeot 508 still has loads of appeal, with sporty looks and an imaginatively designed interior, and it drives at least as well as its Ford, Volkswagen and Vauxhall rivals.
+The Peugeot 508 has loads of appeal, with sporty looks and an imaginatively designed interior, and it drives at least as well as its Skoda and Volkswagen rivals.
 While it might prove difficult to persuade buyers away from their SUVs, the 508 might well attract sales from would-be BMW, Audi and Mercedes buyers.